bolt/docs/source/installation.md

 In some cases it won't work without the `RewriteBase` line, and in some cases it won't work _with_ it, depending on how your Apache is configured and the location on your site on the server.
-Isn't Apache configuration great? :-)

-Anyhow, if your site doesn't work, try uncommenting the `RewriteBase` line and set it to the correct folder.
+Anyway, if your site does not work, try uncommenting the `RewriteBase` line and set it to the correct folder.
 For instance, if your Bolt site is located at `example.org/test/`, set it to `RewriteBase /test/`.